dbgarlisch/glyph-InterpolatedEntity/README.md

   $refinedBlk delete
 ```

-See the [glyph-RefinedEntity Class Docs](docs/RefinedEntity.md) for full documentation.
+See the [glyph-InterpolatedEntity Class Docs](docs/InterpolatedEntity.md) for full documentation.